tanyamadaan/ONDC-SRV-Specifications/api/docs/sandbox.md

 ONDC [Mock & Sandbox](https://mock.ondc.org/sandbox/services) features an ExpressJS Web Server, a Vite ReactJS App.
 This README specifies the instructions on how to use it.

 # Mock Server
-This service will imitate various API behaviors like search, on_search, select, etc. You may use this server to expedite the implementation of your APIs.
+This mock server can simulate various API actions like search, on_search, select, and more.
+It is designed to help you test your APIs.
 - If you are a buyer app (BAP), you can provide /action APIs payload and you will receive the subsequent sync and async responses.
 You'll either get an ACK or NACK as a sync response based on schema validations performed on your provided payload.
 If you receive a NACK as sync response, it indicates there are schema errors in your payload that you need to address.